so07/cmd/README.md

 ls()
 ```

-This is the output of the command above:
+This is the output of the command above
 ```
 [SHCMD] ls shcmd
 CHANGELOG.md